crisperdue/prooftoys-site/content/proofbuilder.md

 Note: <i>Proof displays and the Proof Builder are supported in recent versions of Firefox, Chrome, and Microsoft Edge.</i>

-The proof builder lets you interactively build proofs using all of the publicly-available theorems and rules of inference.
+The proof builder helps you interactively build proofs using all of the publicly-available theorems and rules of inference.
 It can make working with proofs easier, apply rules of inference correctly, show what inference rules do and how they work.